ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

       UpdateHardwareInstance - 0x0
 </pre>

- - Test an firmware update using the CapsuleApp with the tampered capsule: `CapsuleApp  [tampered-capsule-image]`
+ - #### F. Test an firmware update using the CapsuleApp with the tampered capsule: `CapsuleApp  [tampered-capsule-image]`
      - Expected Result: The firmware update must not be processed.
      - See example below:
 <pre>
     FS1:> FS0:\EFI\BOOT\app\CapsuleApp.efi FS2:\DeveloperBox.tampered.cap
     CapsuleApp: creating capsule descriptors at 0xFF7BC898